 Hahnenkamm, Mountain summit in Spessart range, Bavaria, Germany

-Hahnenkamm is a mountain in the Spessart range in Bavaria, rising to approximately 436 meters.
-Its slopes are covered by dense forest, with various rock formations scattered along the hillsides that shape the landscape.
+Hahnenkamm is a mountain summit in the Spessart range in Bavaria, Germany, reaching around 436 meters.
+Its slopes are covered in thick forest, with rocky outcrops appearing at various points along the hillsides.

 The name Hahnenkamm refers to the peak's shape, which resembles a rooster's comb, following an old German tradition of naming mountains after their forms.
 Visitors quickly understand this naming when they observe the mountain's distinctive outline from below.